junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

   - if they had not let the child play where the pig had been,
   - if the mother had washed her hands after touching the child and before preparing food.

 If there are many cases of diarrhea, worms, and other intestinal parasites in your village, people are not being careful enough about cleanliness.
 If many children die from diarrhea, it is likely that poor nutrition is also part of the problem.
-To prevent death from diarrhea, both cleanliness and good nutrition are important (see p.
-154 and Chapter 11).
+To prevent death from diarrhea, both cleanliness and good nutrition are important (see [page 154](#page-154)and Chapter 11).

 # [133](#page-132)